-According to the National Health and Nutrition Examination Survey (NHANES), the newest statistics demonstrate that more than 90% of people with darker skin pigments (Blacks, Hispanics, and Asians) living in the United States now suffer from Vitamin D insufficiency, while 75% of the white population is deficient.
+According to the National Health and Nutrition Examination Survey (NHANES), the newest statistics demonstrate that more than 90 percent of people with darker skin pigments (Blacks, Hispanics and Asians) living in the United States now suffer from vitamin D insufficiency, while 75 perfect of the White population is deficient.
 (1)

 What is Vitamin D?

-The way that our bodies make Vitamin D is to convert sunshine into chemicals that are used by the body.
-The cholesterol in our skin converts “previtamin D” and makes it into usable vitamin D3 which is sometimes also called provitamin D (3).
-Previtamin Ds first travels through the kidneys and liver in the blood stream, and then is converted into a biologically active and usable substance called calcitriol.
+The way that our bodies make vitamin D is to convert sunshine into chemicals that are used by the body.
+The cholesterol in our skin converts “previtamin D” and makes it into usable vitamin D3 which is sometimes also called provitamin D. (4) Previtamin Ds first travels through the kidneys and liver in the blood stream, and then is converted into a biologically active and usable substance called calcitriol.

 Vitamin D actually becomes a hormone within our body, particularly a secosteroid hormone.
-What we know as Vitamin D is really a precursor to a steroid hormone.
+What we know as vitamin D is really a precursor to a steroid hormone.
 It impacts not only our skeletal structure, but also our blood pressure, immunity, mood, brain function, and ability to protect ourselves from cancer.
-(4)
+(5)

 Vitamin D2 vs. Vitamin D3